11notes/RTFM/linux/container/image/rootless.md

 *What are rootless container images and why are they the best option to run applications inside containers?*

+# TL;DR - FOR BEGINNERS
+Rootless containers **never start or run as root**.
+All apps inside are executed as an unprivileged user account.
+The apps inside **can never gain root privileges**.
+This prevents the app from performing most tasks which could harm you.

 # SYNOPSIS 📖

 A rootless container is simply put a container that by default will not execute as root but as a pre-defined user during the creation of the image.
 A build file for Docker for instance, can contain the ```USER``` directive to set the user during the build process but also at the end.
 During the build process you most certainly want to execute everything as root, since you want to be able to install packages, modify the file system of the container and much more.
 The last step of a build file is the execution step, where the builder of the image instructs the container runtime what process to start and as **who**.
 If no user us specified it will **default to root.** You can however, specify any arbitrary UID and GID to start the container as.
 Let's check a simple build file with no user: